24th Avenue Bike Lanes Project

 Project Overview

 Protected bike lanes add more space and physical protection between people biking and people driving as compared to standard bike lanes and buffered bike lanes.
 See examples of bicycle infrastructure below.
-Adding protected bike lanes to 24th Avenue would require removing on-street parking between Hilyard Street and Agate Street (approximately 73 spaces).
+Adding protected bike lanes to 24th Avenue requires removing on-street parking between Hilyard Street and Agate Street (approximately 73 spaces).
 Parking counts show that side streets have enough available space to accommodate on-street parking demand from 24th Avenue.
 Please review the parking report for in-depth information about the parking counts.

 Reasons for the Proposed Change